 A man’s sex organ (penis) is separate from his internal reproductive anatomy (testes and glands).
-The penis is made up of the glans, the shaft and the internal organ.
 The penis has three main functions.

 Firstly men use their penis to urinate (but only when flaccid).
 The urethra is a tube that runs down the middle of the penis.
 When a man has an erection, the muscles at the base of the bladder contract and close off the urethra so it is impossible for urine to be released when the penis is erect.

 Thirdly the penis is a reproductive organ.
 Male orgasm triggers the ejaculation of semen containing a man’s spermatozoa (sperm).
-The male reproductive organs include the penis, the testes and the various glands (including Cowper’s gland and the prostate).
+The male reproductive organs include the penis, the testes and the various male glands (including Cowper’s gland and the prostate).
 Intercourse is an activity that facilitates male ejaculation of semen.
-The penis functions both as a sex organ and a reproductive organ.
-When a man ejaculates from intercourse, his sperm (from the testes) pass from the penis (via the vagina) into the uterus to meet the egg (produced by the ovaries).
-When sperm and egg meet and fuse together, a new life is formed.
+When a man ejaculates after intercourse, his sperm (from the testes) pass from the penis (via the vagina) into the uterus to meet the egg (produced by the ovaries).
+When a sperm cell and an egg meet and fuse together, a new life is formed.

 The prostate lies at the base of the penis, just below the bladder.
 Before a man can ejaculate he must be aroused, which involves getting an erection.
 Thereafter he usually needs penile stimulation to ejaculate.
 Orgasm is the trigger for ejaculation.
 During male ejaculation, sperm is transmitted from the ductus deferens into the male urethra via the ejaculatory ducts, which lie within the prostate gland.
 It is possible for some men to achieve orgasm solely through stimulation of the prostate gland (via the rectum).